 Frances wrote three very popular children's books.
 Little Lord Fauntleroy was published in 1886, The Little Princess appeared in 1905 and The Secret Garden was published in 1911.
 Frances wrote successful books for adults as well as children and also wrote plays.

-Frances alternated living in Britain and in the United States.
+Frances alternated between living in Britain and in the United States.
 She died in 1924 while she was in her Long Island home in New York.

 The Secret Garden in Real Life